-ent at a glance Weighting 3.2 Syllabus code 0511 (cou unt-in speaking) Secambly.
-Components Weighting Candidates take either: Company 2 Pooding and switing Component 1 Reading and writing (Core) (Extended) 70% Written paper 1 hour 30 minutes Written paper 2 hours There are seven tasks in the paper testing a range of reading and writing skills.
+Components Weighting Candidates take either: or: Component 1 Reading and writing (Core) Written paper 1 hour 30 minutes Component 2 Reading and writing (Extended) Written paper 2 hours 70% There are seven tasks in the paper testing a range of reading and writing skills.
 There are seven tasks in the paper testing a range of reading and writing skills.
-Candidates who take this component are eligible for grades C-G. Candidates who take this component are eligible for grades A-E. 70 marks Externally marked 90 marks Externally marked and either: or: Component 3 Listening (Core) Approximately 30-40 minutes Component 4 Listening (Extended) Approximately 45 minutes 15% Candidates listen to several short extracts and longer texts, and complete a range of task types, including short-answer questions, gap filling, matching and multiple choice.
+Candidates who take this component are eligible for grades C-G. Candidates who take this component are eligible for grades A-E. 70 marks Externally marked 90 marks Externally marked and either: or: Component 3 Listening (Core) Approximately 40 minutes Component 4 Listening (Extended) Approximately 50 minutes 15% Candidates listen to several short extracts and longer texts, and complete a range of task types, including short-answer questions, gap filling, matching and multiple choice.
 Candidates listen to several short extracts and longer texts, and complete a range of task types, including short-answer questions, gap filling, matching, multiple choice and note taking.
 Candidates who take this component are eligible for grades C-G. Candidates who take this component are eligible for grades A-E. 30 marks Externally marked 40 marks Externally marked and either: or: Component 5 Speaking Approximately 10-15 minutes Component 6 Speaking coursework n/a 15% Following a 2-3 minute warm-up conversation, candidates engage in a 6-9 minute discussion with the examiner on a given topic.
 Candidates complete three speaking tasks, chosen by the Centre.
-30 marks Internally marked and 30 marks Internally marked and
+30 marks Internally marked and externally moderated 30 marks Internally marked and externally moderated